Budibase/website/content/blog/inside-it/in-house-software-development.md

 Obviously, we have to set this cost against what we’d be paying external contractors, along with the value we’ll derive from the solutions our developers build.

-So really, it becomes a calculation as to whether or not in-house development is the most cost-effective option.
+So really, it becomes a calculation as to whether or not hiring an in-house development team is the most cost-effective option.

 One of the biggest decision points here is your specific demand for solutions.
 That is, do you have a large enough list of solutions that need to be built to fill your developers’ time?